Larong language: Dialects

 The dialect spoken in Ringo and Tshonga differs from that of the dialect spoken in Rongsmad and Choedan.

 Classification

 Suzuki & Nyima (2018) note that Zlarong (Larong) is closely related to two other recently documented Sino-Tibetan languages of Chamdo, eastern Tibet, namely Lamo and Drag-yab (spoken in southern Zhag'yab County).

+Phonology

+Suzuki & Nyima (2018) report the following phonemes from the Tangre Chaya dialect of Larong.

+Prenasalisation and preaspiration appear as a preinitial.

+Suzuki & Nyima (2018) report that each vowel has a creaky and nasalized counterpart.